alexdlaird/java-ngrok/CONTRIBUTING.md

    and other documentation, and [ngrok's documentation](https://ngrok.com/docs).
 2. Fork [the repository on GitHub](https://github.com/alexdlaird/java-ngrok) and start implementing changes.
 3. Write a test that plainly validates the changes made.
-4. Build and test locally with `make local test`
+4. Build and test locally with `make local test`.
 5. Submit a [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) to get the changes merged.